Tommaso Monza Review

 The TC40 rims are fitted with Kenda 700x23c tires, which are pretty standard on most Tommaso road bikes.
 They are a good match for these quality rims as most riders have nothing negative to say about them.
 Depending on where you ride, you might want to swap them for a pair of 25 mm tires, if 23c is too narrow for you.

-If you like competing with your friends in all aspects of cycling and you like getting some envious and interested looks when you’re riding outside, this road bike will definitely do the trick.
+If you like competing with your friends in all aspects of cycling and you like getting some envious and interesting looks when you’re riding outside, this road bike will definitely do the trick.

 - Lightweight SLA aluminum frame